 Most people tend to notice the hot pepper burning their hands or skin after showering.
 This is because the capsaicin on your skin is oil-based, and massaging it with warm water will spread it out rather than wash it off.

 This, combined with the pore-opening effect of steamy water causes the burn to increase.
 Ouch.

-Use cold, high-fat milk for the best effect, and feel free to submerge for as long as you want.
+Use cold, full fat milk for the best effect, and feel free to submerge for as long as you want.
 The milk will not cause any damage to your skin, so fill up a bowl and let it sit.

-Aloe vera can be used after all of the other methods have been tried first, or if you don’t have any of the other ingredients.
+Aloe vera can be used after all of the other methods have been tried first, or if you don’t have any of the other ingredients on hand.